 Concessions offered for

-The fee is £45 per hourly session, the first introductory session is discounted at £30, which includes an optional free assessment as part of this appointment.
+The fee is £45 (60 minute session) the first introductory session is discounted at £40, (90 minute session) which includes an optional free assessment as part of this appointment.

-Couples are £55 per hourly session, the first introductory session is discounted at £40, which includes an optional free assessment as part of this appointment.
+Couples are £60 (60 minute session) the first introductory session is discounted at £50 (90 minute session) which includes an optional free assessment as part of this appointment.

 (If an assessment is chosen, please allow up to one and half hours for the first appointment for this and to give time to discuss what you are looking for, how I work and any queries you may have.)

-Concessions are available for clients with restricted income.
+Concessions may be available for clients with restricted income.
 For example; low paid or part time employment, retired people living on state pension, in receipt of benefits or if you are a student.

 Fees can be negotiated, depending on your circumstances and working status to allow the sessions to be affordable to you, for the duration of our work together.